rgorenko/calculator/README.md

 CalculationService is responsible for apply of operation to operands.

 ##### Ideas for future
-- Improve function testing.
+- Improve functional testing.
 Create black box container for application,  send commands to container and check result <br>
 - More unit tests <br>
 - Improve Exception handling <br>
 - Use BigDecimal instead of Double <br>